Indigenous History Month and Cannabis News

 B.C.
 Enables Cannabis Farm-to-gate Sales

-The Province of British Columbia announced last week that it will introduce a new cannabis retail licence that will allow eligible federally licensed cannabis producers to sell non-medical cannabis products from stores located at their cultivation site.
+The Province of British Columbia announced last week that it will introduce a new cannabis retail licence that will allow eligible federally licensed cannabis producers to sell non-medical cannabis products from stores located at their cultivation sites.

 The producer retail store (PRS) license is expected to go into effect on November 30, 2022.